 Faculty Submission Form

-The Planning Committee is accepting proposals for workshops for the 2019 West Coast Symposium, Cape Cod Symposium ,the CORE conference and the Evolution of Addiction Treatment conference.
+C4 Events is accepting for the Planning Committee to review for workshops for the 2019 West Coast Symposium, Cape Cod Symposium, the CORE conference and the Evolution of Addiction Treatment conference.
 Workshop proposals should focus on emerging and important issues facing the addiction treatment and recovery communities.

 The number of workshops may be decreased so we will have limited slots available.
 It is the Planning Committee’s policy to rotate faculty every 2-4 years.
 We appreciate your past support look forward to an even more successful future with your continued support.